 -

-Movement: Sprint or kneel—does the rifle stay controlled?
+Movement: Sprint, kneel, or climb obstacles—does the rifle stay controlled?

-- Comfort: Wear it for 30 minutes with your gear to check for strain.
+- Comfort: Wear it for 30 minutes with your loaded rifle to check for strain.

 Related article: How to Properly Attach and Adjust Your Rifle Sling